Nonlinear Quantum Behavior of Ultrashort-Pulse Optical Parametric Oscillators: Multimode input-output theory of pulsed OPOs

-Note that in general, if the pump frequencies ${\omega\pump}_q$ are arbitrarily picked relative to the signal frequencies ${\omega\sig}_m$, one may not be able to apply a rotating wave approximation to simplify these Lindblad operators further.
+In the following section, we show that the rotating terms in \eqref{eq:nl_inout} can be eliminated for a synchronously pumped OPO with a natural choice for the pump frequencies ${\omega\pump}_q$.
+In general, however, if ${\omega\pump}_q$ are arbitrarily picked relative to the signal frequencies ${\omega\sig}_m$, one may not be able to apply a rotating-wave approximation to simplify this input-output relation further.